tjhamlet/tylercraig.me/docs/index.md

 An aspiring cybersecurity professional with strong problem-solving and organizational skills with extensive experience in cyber defense competitions such as CyberPatriot and RMCCDC.
 Currently working towards an undergraduate degree in computer science with an emphasis in cyber security.
 Upon completion of my degree, I intend to pursue a career in cyber security, to help make lives better by making the world safer.

 ## Notice
-Please note that this is just a trial, if the website still looks like this chances are I forgot to unpublish it...
+Please note that this is just a trial, if the website still looks like this chances are I forgot to unpublish it... please ignore this text!

 ### Graduation date
 December 17, 2022